boegel/easybuild-wiki/Development-guide.md

     * `make_module_step`

 ## Adding specification-options
+Some specification options can be added in an Sometimes you want to add extra options that should be configurable in the EasyConfig file.

-Specification files are read by the `importCfg`-method.
-Instead of overriding this method, it's highly recommended to extend the datastructure that method uses to process your specification options.
+EasyConfig files are read by the `EasyConfig`-class.
+Instead of overriding this class, we extend the `extra_options` function in EasyBlock to return list of your specification options.
 To do so, create the following extra_options method:
 ```python
 from easybuild.framework.easyconfig import CUSTOM